Jiachi-Chen/DeFiTraps/README.md

 # DeFiTraps
-The dataset of the paper "Angels or Demons: Investigating and Detecting Decentralized Financial Traps on Ethereum Smart Contracts"
+The dataset of the DEFIDENFER.

 1. result_DeFi.txt contains the results of 11,569 Ethereum DeFi related smart contracts.